hisarciklilar/fun_fact_stats/README.md

 - It shows quite a contrast to other pages on the site, but it is designed to impress and take the whole attention to the message.

 - It is a reminder for everybody: learners of all subjects, people working towards their targets, and myself.

+- I used two alternative, but similar images for this page.
+An image in portrait view loads for mobile phone users while another image with a landscape view loads for tablets and gadgets with larger screens.

 ## Problems faced